-When lefamulin was given to pregnant animals, some harmful effects on the fetus were observed, and no well-designed studies have been done in pregnant women.
+When lefamulin was given to pregnant animals, some harmful effects on the fetus were observed, but no well-designed studies have been done in pregnant women.
 Pregnant women should be given an alternative drug until better safety data are available.
 Females of reproductive age should use contraception while taking lefamulin and for 2 days after the last dose.
 (See also Drug Use During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .)

 Women who are breastfeeding should pump and discard breast milk while taking lefamulin and for 2 days after the last dose.
 (See also Drug Use During Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
 The answer depends on the following: How much of the drug passes into the milk Whether... read more .)